 Beautiful dark wood, the color of Terran mahogany, lined the archway that Sarek passed through.
-The arch marked going into the private, family section of the house.
+The arch marked going into the private section of the house.
 The wood was all that was left of the once plentiful timber from his family's early beginnings, and when he walked into the living room, the stone forming the one wall and the pillars lining the large window came from the same first mountain homes his ancestors forged.

 He took his usual seat in Amanda's big, antique rocker as Spock played a soft tune of his own on the lytherette.
-Saavik had left only a moment before on an errand, as Sarek well knew since he had called her to the office and sent her on the task.
+Saavik had left only a moment before on an errand, as Sarek well knew since he had called her to the office and sent her to the task.
 If he timed this right, she'd return when he needed her.

 But first, he watched his son play and drew in the peace surrounding them.
 He might irrevocably damage it with what he planned, but he did this for his child and a parent didn't always have the luxury of being acknowledged for what they did.